 This style is known for its use of strong horizontal lines and allows for a high degree of versatility when it comes to finishes and decor.
 However, reflective materials and surfaces are best showcased in this style and also pair well with modern appliances such as stainless steel.
 Industrial-themed backsplash and accessories also go well with this style.

-Ever find yourself longing for the simple comforts of a country farmhouse?
+Ever find yourself longing for the simple comforts of a farmhouse?
 Well now you can bring those same comforts to your home!
-Country farmhouse kitchens are known for their warm, rustic characteristics while providing a high level of functionality and style.
+Farmhouse kitchens are known for their warm, rustic characteristics while providing a high level of functionality and style.
 A distressed door finish is very popular with this style as it helps to solidify the kitchen’s styling while landmark features such as large sink basins and traditional wood flooring really help to bring the space together.

 This style is very versatile, but is best used with either a primary red, yellow and blue or with aged tones of cream or pale yellow.
 When it comes to lighting and décor, simplistic vintage lighting that covers large surface areas such as islands do well to highlight the various tones and details of the space.